-Before I started on my doctorate I was working as a management consultant for the public sector in Denmark, where I worked on several projects, which aimed at helping the most disadvantaged people in Denmark.
+Before I started on my doctorate I was working as a management consultant for the public sector in Denmark, where I especially focused on the social sector.
 I have obtained a MSc (with distinction) in Political Economy and Political Science from London School of Economics and a MSc in Political Science from University of Copenhagen.

-My stay at University of Oxford is supported by Jorcks Rejsestipendium, Knud Højgaards Fond, Aage og Johanne Louis-Hansens Fond, Frimodt-Heineke Fonden and Laurits Andersens Fond.
+My stay at University of Oxford is supported by ERC, Jorcks Rejsestipendium, Knud Højgaards Fond, Aage og Johanne Louis-Hansens Fond, Augustinus Fonden, Frimodt-Heineke Fonden and Laurits Andersens Fond.